awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Ruby.02.md

 + The `year` and `title` are used as the primary key attribute values for the `Movies` table\.
 + You store the rest of the `info` values in a single attribute called `info`\.
 This program illustrates how you can store JSON in a DynamoDB attribute\.

- The following is an example of movie data:
+ The following is an example of movie data\.

 ```
 {